 This AGREEMENT shall be construed under the laws of the State of Arizona and shall incorporate by reference all laws governing intergovernmental agreements and mandatory contract provisions of state agencies required by statute or executive order.
-All statutes and regulations referenced in this AGREEMENT are incorporated herein as if fully stated in their entirety in the AGREEMENT. provisions, the statutes, and the Each Party agrees to regulations set out in t o comply with and be his AGREEMENT. e responsible for the hereinabove named on the date and year first above written.
+All statutes and regulations referenced in this AGREEMENT are incorporated herein as if fully stated in their entirety in the AGREEMENT.
+Each Party agrees to comply with and provisions, the statutes, and the regulations set out in this AGREEMENT. be responsible for r the hereinabove named on the date and year first above written.
 Approved by the SouthEastern Arizona Governments Organization Executive Board at its meeting on the day of 2018.
-JOHN DOYLE Date Chair, Executive Board Approved by the City of Sierra Vista City Council at its meeting on the day of 2018.
+JOHN DOYLE Date Chair, Executive Board Approved by the City of Sierra Vista City Council at its meeting on the \\\\\ day of \\\\\ 2018.
 FREDERICK MUELLER Date Mayor ATTEST: JILL ADAMS City Clerk Pursuant to A.R.S.
 11-952, this AGREEMENT has been reviewed by legal counsel for each party to determine it is in proper form and is within the power and authority granted under the laws of the State of Arizona to the respective client agency.
 APPROVED AS TO FORM: APPROVED AS TO FORM: NATHAN WILLIAMS ANNE CARL Legal Counsel for SEAGO City Attorney LAW OFFICE OF ANNE CARL PLC which shall for all purposes be deemed an original thereof, have been duly executed by the parties